laser-zentrale-de/notebook-setup/manual-doings.md

 - Disable all notifications
 - Disable all Timeouts for Display, Screensaver etc
 - Disable all Actions for Notebook lid
+- Set the background and lockscreen wallpaper (Pictures\laserzentrale)

 ## Task-Manager